Building time-surfaces by exploiting the complex volatility of an ECRAM memristor: Experimental Results

-To analyze the effects of noise on recognition rate of a full architecture in a real word task (N-MNIST), we compare the device response in the presence of memristor induced stochastic noise ('Noisy' network) against an ideal non-noisy exponential decay based network (or `Ideal' network).
-As the implementation of in-situ learning on the memristive chip was beyond the scope of this paper, we limited noise analysis to inference only.
-Temporal feature extraction was performed using the Ideal network model and the features were then clustered using k-means algorithm.
-The Noisy network and the Ideal network therefore share the same sets of clusters, but in the case of the Noisy network, the Time-Surfaces generated by the test set were perturbed by the device stochasticity we modelled using the distribution of parameters we obtained experimentally (Eq. \ref{eq:Distributions}).
+To analyze the effects of stochastic dynamics on recognition rate on a neuromorphic architecture, we compared the performance of HOTS architectures on the N-MNIST dataset using the stochastic memristor model (the 'Noisy' network) and the ideal memristor model (the 'Ideal' network) defined in Section \ref{sec:mathmodel}.

+Since the implementation of in-situ learning on the memristive chip was beyond the scope of this paper, we limited noise analysis to inference only.
+Calculation and clustering of time surfaces was performed using the Ideal network model only.
+The Noisy network and the Ideal network share the same sets of clusters, but in the case of the Noisy network, the Time-Surfaces generated by the test set were perturbed by the device stochasticity.